getgrav/grav-learn/pages/03.themes/04.twig-filters-functions/docs.md

 ##### Pad

-Pads a string to a certain lenth with another character.
+Pads a string to a certain length with another character.
 This is a wrapper for the PHP [str_pad()](http://php.net/manual/en/function.str-pad.php) function.

 `'foobar'|pad(10, '-')` <i class="fa fa-long-arrow-right"></i> **{{ 'foobar'|pad(10, '-') }}**